 Upon catching the daily trends, I ventured to tweet thoughts of my own, but I found myself deleting my words and closing out my drafts.
-After weeks of grappling with my self-silencing, I came to the conclusion that I would try to nurse my voice back to health using Twitter.
+After weeks of grappling with my self-silencing, I looked for christian rehabs and they suggested me to nurse my voice back to health using Twitter.
 I would dare to tweet my thoughts, my responses, my jokes, my mantras.
 Maybe I, too, could be a brave soul, willing to expose herself, with necessary reservation, and use Twitter to chronicle certain parts of my life, depression and anxiety included.

 Weeks into my project, I noticed a particular conversation involving four celebrities, an alleged cheating scandal, and subsequently a suicide attempt.
 Amidst millions of social discussions of her alleged infidelity, reports surfaced that artist Kehlani had survived a suicide attempt.
 Many would criticize her willingness to post about such a traumatic event and venture to question the authenticity of her suicide attempt.